deffnotmike/Subbang/README.md

 Subbang is a tool built to automate subdomain enumeration during a penetration test through the use of the CRT.SH website.
 Thank you ChatGPT for helping me iron out some of these functions.

 # Usage:
-Provide a single domain or multiple domains through a file using the -f flag (--file) when running the tool.
+Provide a single domain via cli or multiple domains through a file using the -f flag (--file) when running the tool.
 Additionally, the scope.txt file is used to specify the IP addresses defining the scope of interest.

 **Example 1:** Discover Subdomains for a Single Domain